 Portable HEPA Air Purifiers

 The Environmental Protection Agency has warned of the dangers of poor indoor air quality.
 HEPA air purifiers are one means of reducing indoor pollution in the home.
 These individual units contain HEPA filters that effectively remove pollen, dust, mold spores, pet dander, viruses and bacteria.
-Often air purifiers, such as the quality models produced by Austin Air, Airpura, IQAir, Amaircare and Oransi combine HEPA filters with activated carbon to remove an even wider range of pollutants from the air.
+Manufacturers of quality air purifiers will combine HEPA filters with activated carbon to remove an even wider range of pollutants from the air.
 Activated carbon filters remove odors, volatile organic compounds, smoke, smog, and fumes from household cleaners, among others.
 All of this helps to reduce the concentration of pollutants found in indoor air.
 These airborne pollutants can irritate the respiratory system, so their removal may help alleviate allergy symptoms, asthma symptoms, and the symptoms of other respiratory conditions.
 Indeed, studies have shown that the use of HEPA filters and other allergen-reducing measures significantly reduces asthma symptoms in children.
 While HEPA filters are not a cure-all, breathing healthy, clean air helps to promote better overall health.
 For those concerned about indoor air quality, a HEPA air purifier can be a helpful tool in their arsenal.

 What Is The Difference Between A HEPA Filter And A HEPA Type Filter?